doggyeh/Python/README.md

-# python
+# Python
-Some python scripts for work.
+Some Python scripts for work.